 The tenant did not clean up the property and another fine was issued in the month of August 2024 which has not been paid.
 Upon follow-up the money that tenant said he will pay never arrived.

-Quote “The LTB Order was sent to the City but the city doesn’t care.
+“The LTB Order was sent to the City but the city doesn’t care.
 They are only after the Landlord.
 I’m a poor landlord who is currently unemployed and why do I pay for the mess that I didn’t create?
 I tried from my end as much as possible to legally handle this issue.
 I even sent my contractor to clean it.
 The tenant said you cannot touch my personal property.
 I only have income from this house.
 I cannot pay this amount.
 Also, the $4000 they took from my account was for the mortgage and I had to take out a loan to pay that mortgage.
 Please help.
-I need the city to stop taking these fines that they put onto my taxes.”
+I need the city to stop taking these fines that they put onto my taxes,” says the frustrated landlord.

 Some of the lessons learned: